 Teach, Learn, Share

-If you're staying with me, feel free to weed through my extensive library.
+If you're staying with me, feel free to weed through my library.
 I primarily own non-fiction books on Canadian and American politics, feminism, history, economics, and psychology.
 I've also started to build a small collection of Young Adult fiction, and recommendations are always welcome.

 What I Can Share with Hosts

 Countries I’ve Visited

-Belgium, Bulgaria, Estonia, Finland, Germany, Guatemala, Hungary, Iceland, Ireland, Latvia, Lithuania, Macedonia, Mexico, Netherlands, Peru, Poland, Portugal, Turkey, United States
+Belgium, Bulgaria, China, Estonia, Finland, Germany, Guatemala, Hungary, Iceland, Ireland, Latvia, Lithuania, Macedonia, Malaysia, Mexico, Netherlands, Peru, Poland, Portugal, Thailand, Turkey, United States, Viet Nam

 Countries I’ve Lived In